Cloud agnostic cloudSwXtch Install

 NOTE

-The installation script can also install all dependencies if the argument --auto_deps is used in the swx-install.sh line.
+The installation script can also install all dependencies, including Docker, if the argument --auto_deps is used in the swx-install.sh line.
+See the STEP TWO.

 In this step, users will execute commands in their VMs to manually install a cloudSwXtch instance.